 C-Roads Greece includes two pilot sites in Greece, Egnatia Odos Motorway and Attica Tollway.
 The following Day 1 and Day 1.5 C-ITS services recommended by the C-ITS Platform will be tested in each pilot site:

-- Egnatia Odos Pilot: Road works warning; Weather conditions; Other Hazardous location notification; In-vehicle signage; In-vehicle speed limits; Probe vehicle data and Traffic info and smart routing.
+- Egnatia Odos Pilot: Road works warning (Lane Closure); Hazardous Locations Notification (Weather conditions warning, Obstacle on the Road); In-vehicle signage (Embedded VMS “Free Text”); Probe vehicle data (CAM Aggregation) and Traffic info and smart routing.

-- Attica Tollway Pilot: Road works warning; Weather conditions; In-vehicle signage; Shockwave damping and Traffic info and smart routing.
+- Attica Tollway Pilot: Road works warning (Lane Closure); Hazardous Locations Notification (Weather conditions warning, Stationary vehicle); In-vehicle signage (embedded VMS “Free Text”, Shockwave damping) and Traffic info and smart routing.

 The services of each pilot site will be specified following the Common C-ITS Service Definitions of the C-Roads Platform.

 The Greek pilot will provide and test C-ITS services at two test sites, one in Northern Greece (Egnatia Pilot) and one in Attica Region (Attica Pilot).
 The specific location of each pilot site is the following:

 - Egnatia Pilot (Right in the picture below): The road section of Egnatia Odos motorway that will be included in the C-Roads Greece pilot is a rural road section with continuous bridges and tunnels of approx. 30 km with Average Annual Daily Traffic (AADT) of 11,230 (HGV: 16%).
 It is managed by a Traffic Control Center (TCC) and equipped with ITS related equipment (i.e. Variable message signs, CCTV traffic cameras, traffic detection inductive loops, meteorological & smoke sensors).